takispig/nordvpn-linux-GUI/README.md

 ## Resources
 The app is written in Python, and specifically the GUI is with tkinter package.
 So expect that the app is lightweight.
-**Notice:** In order to work this app, you have to already have installed the Nord VPN service in your System.
+**Notice:** In order to work this app, you have to already have installed the Nord VPN service in your System (for that please refer to the nordvpn website).

 ## Installation
 How to run the app: